-Common functions of a SOC How Mimecast helps improve the performance Security event monitoring Detection Investigation Alert triage Provides data from the email gateway and email &amp; web threat analysis, including: Unblocked/blocked emails Inbound, outbound, &amp; internal logs of email traffic from the Mimecast MTA Blocked malicious URLs &amp; files Unblocked/blocked Web requests Sender IP &amp; email address Post-delivery remediated emails &amp; files API &amp; SIEM integrations (examples of out-of-the-box integrations - Splunk, IBM QRadar, LogRhythm.
-Current integrations can be found here.
+Common functions of a SOC How Mimecast helps improve the performance Security event monitoring Detection Investigation Alert triage Provides data from the email gateway and email & web threat analysis, including: Unblocked/blocked emails Inbound, outbound, & internal logs of email traffic from the Mimecast MTA Blocked malicious URLs & files Unblocked/blocked Web requests Malware origin by geo-location Sender IP & email address Post-delivery remediated emails & files API & SIEM integrations (examples of out-of-the-box integrations - Splunk, IBM QRadar, LogRhythm.
+Current integrations can be found here).
+Details on Mimecast logging can be found here.
 Data can be used in SIEM correlation rules - correlated with other security logs - to suppress or increase the priority of alerts and to add more context in support of investigations.
-Covering the detection of: Compromised user credentials Command &amp; Control communications Data exfiltration Lateral movement Provides security investigators with access to the organization's email archive, including individual mailboxes or all mailboxes in the organization.
+Covering the detection of: Compromised user credentials Data exfiltration Command & Control communications Lateral movement Provides security investigators with access to the organization's email archive, including individual mailboxes or all mailboxes in the organization.
+Access to logs of blocked emails that violate DLP policies for including sensitive or otherwise restricted content.